 - Preheat the oven to 400 degrees and line a 12-count muffin pan with cupcake liners or non-stick spray.

 - Melt the butter and allow it to cool for 2 minutes.
-Then in a large bowl, whisk together the melted butter, brown sugar, sugar, egg, milk, yogurt, and vanilla extract until combined.
+In a large bowl, whisk together the melted butter, brown sugar, sugar, egg, milk, yogurt, and vanilla extract until combined.

-- In a medium-sized bowl, whisk together the flour, baking soda, baking powder, and salt.
-Pour the dry ingredients into the wet and gently fold together using a wooden spoon or silicone spatula just until combined.
+- In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.
+Pour the dry ingredients into the wet and gently fold together using a rubber spatula just until combined.
 Then fold in the chocolate chips.

-- Divide the batter up evenly, filling each muffin cup to the top with batter.
-Sprinkle on some coarse sugar if desired and bake for 14-16 minutes.
+- Divide the batter up evenly, filling each muffin cup just barely to the top with batter.
+Sprinkle on some coarse sugar if desired and bake for 15-18 minutes.
 Use a toothpick to check the centers for doneness.

 - Allow the muffins to cool in the muffin pan for 5 minutes.
 Then transfer them over to a wire rack to finish cooling completely.
 Keep leftovers in an airtight container on the counter for up to 7 days.